yhhcg/react-echarts-binding/README.md

 # react-echarts-binding
-This is a simple binding for echarts that will be called automatically when container size changes.
-It is benefit that you only need focus on option changed.
+This is a declarative echarts binding.
+It will be updated automatically when container size is changed.
+So you just have to worry about option prop.